-I'm from the state of Michigan, where the weather changes every five minutes, and where road construction is considered a season!
+I'm from the state of Michigan, where the weather can change every five minutes, and where road construction is considered a season!
 Jokes aside, I do enjoy living here.
 Our summers are typically short (summer goes from about June to September), and hot and dry (most of our rain comes in the fall).
 Our winters, depending on the year, can be quite cold.

 A bit random, but I will say that when it comes to a good ginger ale, Vernors is the only way to go in my opinion.
 I know that some places in the U.S. don't carry Vernors, but if you do happen to come across it, give it a go.
 I know a lot of people prefer Canada Dry over vernors, as Vernors is known for making people cough, and it has a cooling effect on your throat.
 Canada Dry is tame compared, which is why I don't care for it.
 It also isn't uncommon for fellow Michiganders to offer you Vernors when you have an upset stomach.
 Even if sodas (pop as we call it) don't technically help you, we still gravitate towards it anyway.
 Maybe it's a placebo effect.
 XD

 I can come off as a grouchy user at times, but I'm really not a vile person by any means.
 Anyone who knows me well enough can tell you that I'm a fun, loyal and kind person.
 I just don't respond well to annoyances or immaturity.
 I'm also not what you would call an extrovert.
 I don't warm up to people as quickly as some others do.